MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

 keywords: edge-chromium, extensions development, browser extensions, addons, partner center, developer
 ---

-# Update An Extension Listing
+# Update or remove your extension

-Update an existing listing in Microsoft Edge Add-ons catalog \(Microsoft Edge Add-ons\).
-You may change a published Extension at any time.
-While you are updating, you do not have to update the entire Extension to make few changes such as updating description or logo.
-But if you update your Extension package, just remember to increase the version number each time.

-## Update an already published Extension

-To update your listing, follow these steps:

-1. Go to your [developer dashboard][MicrosoftPartnerCenter].
-From the Overview page, click the listing which you want to update.
-This brings up the submission form details which you filled out during publishing.
-1. Make the changes you want to the package, description, graphic assets, or other settings.
-If you update the package file, make sure that the version in the manifest is higher than the previous package version.
-1. After making changes, click Save and then Publish.
-1. Visit the [Partner Center][MicrosoftPartnerCenter] developer dashboard to see the status of your listing changed from `In the store` to `In the store.
-Certification in progress`.
+You can choose to update a submitted extension or remove a published extension listing from Microsoft Edge Add-ons store at any point in time.

+## Update your extension on Microsoft Edge add-ons store

 > [!NOTE]
-> The duration of the update publishing process ranges from a few hours to few days.
+> The duration of the certification process for an extension update ranges from a few hours to few days.

+### Update an already published extension

+To update your extension on the store, you may follow these steps:

+1. Go to your [developer dashboard][MicrosoftPartnerCenter] and select the extension that you wish to update.
+1. Update either the extension package or the metadata of the extension.
+If you update the extension package, ensure that you increase the version in the manifest file relative to the previous package version.
+1. After you have made the changes, click on Save and Publish.
+This will submit an update to your extension listing for the certification process.
-Once the `Status` column displays `In the store`, your Extension update is available in Microsoft Edge Add-ons.
+1. Once the `Status` column displays the extension status as `In the store`, your extension update is available on Microsoft Edge Add-ons store.

-## Update an Extension during certification step
+### Update your extension during certification step

-You may edit and update your Extension submission after submitting prior to it entering the Publish step.
-You may check the status of your Extension on the **Extension Overview** page associated with your listing on [Partner Center][MicrosoftPartnerCenter].
+You may edit and update your extension submission when the extension is in certification stage before it is published to the store.
+You may check the status of your extension on the Dashboard associated with your listing on [Partner Center][MicrosoftPartnerCenter].

 To edit your submission, you may follow these steps:

-1. Go to your [developer dashboard][MicrosoftPartnerCenter].
-From the **Overview** page, click the listing which you want to update.
-This brings up the submission form details which you filled out during publishing.
+1. Go to your [developer dashboard][MicrosoftPartnerCenter] and select the extension that you wish to update.
+This brings up the submission form details which you had filled out during the previous submission.
 1. Go to **Extension overview** section using the left navigation bar as shown.
 Cancel the current submission by clicking **Cancel submission** button.
-1. Move to other section and make the changes you want to the package, description, graphic assets or other settings.
-If you update the package file, make sure that the version in the manifest is higher than the previous package version.
+1. Move to other sections and update either the extension package or the metadata of the extension.
+If you update the extension package, ensure that you increase the version in the manifest file relative to the previous package version.
 1. After making changes, click **Save** and then **Publish**.

 > [!IMPORTANT]
 > This process stops and removes your current submission from our certification pipeline and a new review starts with the latest submission.

-> [!NOTE]
-> The duration of the update publishing process ranges from a few hours to few days.

-Once the `Status` column displays `In the store`, your Extension update is available in Microsoft Edge Add-ons.
+### Update your extension after it has failed the certification

+You can update your extension and submit an update incorporating the certification feedback after your extension has failed the certification process.

+To edit your extension, you may follow these steps:

+1. Go to your [developer dashboard][MicrosoftPartnerCenter] and select the extension that has failed the certification and you wish to update.
+1. Update either the extension package or the metadata incorporating the feedback received from the certification process.
+If you update the extension package, ensure that you increase the version in the manifest file relative to the previous package version.
+1. After making changes, click **Save** and then **Publish**.

-## Remove your Extension from Microsoft Edge Add-ons
+## Remove your extension from Microsoft Edge Add-ons store

-To remove your Extension from Microsoft Edge Add-ons, do the following:
+To remove your Extension from Microsoft Edge Add-ons store, follow the below steps:

 1. Go to your [developer dashboard][MicrosoftPartnerCenter].
-From the **Overview** page, click the listing which you want to remove.
+From the Dashboard page, click the listing which you want to remove.
 1. Open **Extension Overview** page of your listing.
-1. Click **Unpublish**.
-This unpublishes the listing from Microsoft Edge Add-ons.
+1. Click on **Unpublish** which unpublishes the listing from Microsoft Edge Add-ons.

-These steps remove the Extension from Microsoft Edge Add-ons, that means new users are not able to find your Extension or install it, but users who already installed the Extension may continue to use it.
+These steps remove the Extension from Microsoft Edge Add-ons, which means new users will not be able to find  and install your extension, but users who already have the extension installed may continue to use it.

 <!-- image links -->